DecisionsDev/odm-docker-kubernetes/Bluemix/README.md

 ![Flow](../images/ODMinKubernetes-Flow.png)

 ## Included Components
-This repository contains Kubernetes deployment descriptors to deploy an ODM Standard topology in your Bluemix cluster:
+This repository contains the following Kubernetes deployment descriptors to deploy an IBM® Operational Decision Manager (ODM) Standard  topology in your Bluemix cluster:
 - [ODM Standard deployment descriptor for a Bluemix lite cluster](./odm-standard-bx-lite.yaml)
 - [ODM Standard deployment descriptor for a Bluemix standard cluster](./odm-standard-bx-standard.yaml)